 Barcelona Program Images

-The IASAP-BV is a unique opportunity for living and studying in a historically and architecturally vibrant overseas environment while simultaneously offering a curricular structure that is fully equivalent –in content and academic rigor— to the courses offered on the Illinois campus.
+The Program is a unique opportunity for living and studying in a historically and architecturally vibrant overseas environment.

-The mission of the IASAP-BV is to provide students with a multicultural and cross-national approach that fosters the enrichment of their personal and professional development.
-We are committed to providing a holistic and dynamic architectural education that focus on an integrated approach to the discipline of architecture, continuing the students’ academic path toward graduation with a degree from the University of Illinois at Urbana-Champaign.
+The mission of the Barcelona Program is to provide students with a multicultural and cross-national approach that fosters the enrichment of their personal and professional development.
+We are committed to providing a holistic and dynamic architectural education that focuses on an integrated approach to the discipline of architecture, continuing the students’ academic path toward graduation with a degree from the University of Illinois at Urbana-Champaign.

 Program of Study

-The IASAP-BV’s program of studies consists of three core courses:
+The program of studies consists of three core courses:

 - Architectural Design